 The benefits of accredited certification ISO45001

-We have now heard that the long awaited issue of ISO45001 has been delayed due to participating members of the ISO committee who ‘disapproved’ its first draft with 71 percent voting in favour against a requirement of 75 percent.
-So what does that all mean in practical terms?
+The long-awaited issue of ISO45001 has been delayed due to participating members of the ISO committee who ‘disapproved’ its first draft with 71 percent voting in favour against a requirement of 75 percent.
+What does that mean in practical terms?

 There were, according to an estimate by the International Labour Organization (ILO), 2.34 million deaths in 2013 as a result of work activities.
 The greatest majority (2 million) are associated with health issues, as opposed to injuries.
 The human and financial costs of workplace safety and health failures are a stark reminder of why we need to manage health and safety more effectively across the globe.
 Although BS OHSAS 18001:2007 is well used (over 90,000 certifications in 127 countries), it’s not a truly international, consensus-based standard and isn’t aligned with other ISO management system standards.